Miss Neeraja Kuruba

 Member of British society of Urogynaecologists (BSUG)

-I have 2 young children and enjoy spending my spare time with my family.
+I have two young children and enjoy spending my spare time with my family.
 I love dancing and cooking which helps me relax after a busy stressful day.